Monday 5 to Friday 9 June

 In order to take full advantage of the beautiful Appalachian mountains we re-joined the Blue Ridge Parkway to Cherokee.
 This is in the southern part of the mountains and is Indian territory.
 They keep financial with a casino which clearly attracts many local Americans.
 Certainly not as glitzy as Las Vegas but every bit as busy.
 At least there were decent restaurants there where we enjoyed good Italian wine and food.

-In order to understand the history of the native Indians we visited the Museum of the Cherokee Indians.
+We visited the Museum of the Cherokee Indians to get an understanding the history of the native Indians.
 They displayed the story of their development during the ages, sadly without any chronological information.
 The life style during the first two periods described were remarkably similar to our aboriginal people, nomadic hunters and gatherers, developing hunting spears and simple shelters.

 But the native Indians discovered agriculture, in particular corn and beans, so the society stabilised into semi-nomadic seasonal lifestyles.
 Further development saw them settling and then fighting between tribes for their land and trading in goods.